veracrypt/VeraCrypt-CrashCollector/README.md

 ## Requirements

-- PHP 8.1 and up, with the SQLite extension
+- PHP 8.1 and up, with the SQLite and PHPRedis extensions
+- a webserver configured to run PHP
+- a Redis server
 - Composer, to install the required dependencies

 ## Installation